 Another provision, requiring the collection of data elements on a new, interagency form (FNS-834, State Agency (NSLP/SNAP) Direct Certification Rate Data Element Report), involves changes in both NSLP and SNAP regulations and would increase burden hours on State agencies by an additional 53 hours annually.
 These 53 burden hours would remain with the newly established OMB Control Number until such time as the FNS-834 is incorporated into the Food Programs Reporting System (FPRS) and the system is approved by OMB.

 A 60-day notice was imbedded into the proposed rule, National School Lunch Program: Direct Certification Continuous Improvement Plans Required by the Healthy, Hunger-Free Kids Act of 2010, published in the Federal Register at 77 FR 4688 on January 31, 2012, which provided the public an opportunity to submit comments on the information collection burden resulting from this rule.
-This information collection burden has not yet been approved by OMB.
+This Start Printed Page 12229information collection burden has not yet been approved by OMB.
 FNS will publish a document in the Federal Register once these requirements have been approved.

 The average burden per response and the annual burden hours are explained below and summarized in the charts which follow.